 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.
 There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
 Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).
 However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
 As with other safeguarding risks, staff are alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be at risk of radicalisation

-6.13.1and act proportionately, which may include the designated safeguarding lead (or deputy) making a Prevent referral.
-The School's designated safeguarding lead (and any deputies) are aware of local procedures for making a Prevent referral.
+Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately, which may include the Designated Safeguarding Lead (or Deputy) making a Prevent referral.
+The School's Designated Safeguarding Lead (and Deputies) are aware of local procedures for making a Prevent referral.

-The Prevent duty
+6.13.1 The Prevent duty